alxrnz2/ERC1155-with-EIP2981-for-OpenSea/README.md

 }
 ```

-These additions (1) create a private varible for royalty recipient address, (2) define that address as the contract owner upon deployment in the constructor, and (3) create an `onlyOwner` function to update that recipient address in the future.
+These additions (1) create a private variable for royalty recipient address, (2) define that address as the contract owner upon deployment in the constructor, and (3) create an `onlyOwner` function to update that recipient address in the future.

 If you don't need the flexibility to change recipient, feel free to delete the variable, constructor definition, and `setRoyalties` functions, and replace `_recipient` in the `royaltyInfo` function with a static public address for the desired recipient.